-Most people have different questions related to surrogacy and how it works, whether they are thinking about growing their families or they want to be a surrogate and give the opportunity of parenthood to the others.
+Most people have different questions related to the surrogacy process and how it works, whether they are thinking about growing their families or they want to be a surrogate and give the opportunity of parenthood to others.

 What exactly is surrogacy?

 In the simple terms we can say that surrogacy is a procedure that involves a woman to carry an embryo in her womb and go through 9-month period of pregnancy for another couple.

 The couple who raise the newborn are referred to as the intended parents.If you are thinking about whether surrogacy is the best choice for you, go ahead and read more about the advantages and disadvantages of surrogacy in infertility treatment.